What is Overdraft Privilege?

 - Use the Union State Bank website to monitor your account and transactions posted to your account frequently between statement cycles

-- Utilize the Telebank service by calling 866-366-2265 for balance inquiry and limited transaction clearing history
+- Utilize the Telebank service by calling 866-366-2265 for balance inquiry and limited transaction history

-- Use the bank website to set up email balance alerts that will notify you when your balance reaches a low balance limit determined by you
+- Use the bank website to set up email and text alerts that will notify you when your balance reaches a low balance limit determined by you

 - Begin a regular savings program and have savings funds set up to automatically transfer to the checking account to cover an overdraft

-- In the event you find yourself in a cash crisis and know you will need to use the Overdraft Privilege, plan exactly how much you need to spend of those funds, come in to the bank and make one withdrawal for the total amount you will need and pay only one non-sufficient funds fee.
-Once you withdraw the funds, you can purchase money orders to pay different obligations or purchase a prepaid gift card if you prefer not to carry cash.
+- In the event you find yourself in a cash crisis and know you will need to use the Overdraft Privilege, plan exactly how much you will need to use of your Overdraft Privilege limit, come to the bank and make ONE withdrawal for the total amount you will need and pay only one non-sufficient funds fee.
+Once you withdraw the funds needed, purchase money orders to pay your obligations or a prepaid debit card if you prefer not to carry cash.